michurin/cnbot/README.md

 ## Basic ideas

+You impalement all your business logic in your scripts.
+You are totally free to use all Telegram API abilities.

-All interactions `cnbot`-script are based on (i) `stdout` stream, (ii) arguments and (iii) environment variables.
+`cnbot` interact with scripts using (i) `stdout` stream, (ii) arguments and (iii) environment variables.

-The engine recognize multimedia and images.
+The engine automatically recognize multimedia and images.
 It cares about concurrency and races.

 It also provides simple API for asynchronous messaging from `cron`s and such things.

-It manages tasks (subprocesses), control timeouts, send signals and provides abilities to run long-running tasks like long image/video conversions and/or downloading.
+It manages tasks (subprocesses), controls timeouts, sends signals and provides abilities to run long-running tasks like long image/video conversions and/or downloading.

 One instance of engine is able to manage several different bots.